zacanger/niddesa/text/generated-translations/cullaniddesa/08-sinhala-google.md

 Paragraph 20 should be applied on page 1541)

 [APZ 28.3] (# apz28.3) පර # apz28.3 .ref .apz පර "Overseas"
-Theraya says to the immortal Nirvana.
-Somehow that nirvana soothed all the edits All the subconscious was appeased, the craving was quenched, the so-called quarantine, the quarantine.
+Theraya says to the immortal Nibbana.
+Somehow that Nibbana soothed all the edits All the subconscious was appeased, the craving was quenched, the so-called quarantine, the quarantine.
-Nirvana.
-He went abroad, came abroad, went to the extreme, came to the extreme Came to the end, went to the end, came to the end, went to the defense Came Sarana became Sarana, came Abhaya became Abhaya, Went fast, came fast, went to nectar, came to nectar, went to Nirvana Went to Nirvana, where he lived (in the Great Niddasa (3-7) 6 (ii) should apply.)
+Nibbana.
+He went abroad, came abroad, went to the extreme, came to the extreme Came to the end, went to the end, came to the end, went to the defense Came Sarana became Sarana, came Abhaya became Abhaya, Went fast, came fast, went to nectar, came to nectar, went to Nibbana Went to Nibbana, where he lived (in the Great Niddasa (3-7) 6 (ii) should apply.)
 No rebirth.
 "No hull" means Raga hula (Maha Use 15--5 (1) of the hull from the point where it goes.)
 Collect all the dirt To someone who is a hull to do, this hull is useless, first and foremost, calm